markahrens/mytungsten/src/content/blog/2006/2007-resolutions.md

 ---

-<p>I never got into the whole yearly resolutions thing, mainly because I always got frustrated looking back at resolutions I forgot about or didn’t accomplish.
+I never got into the whole yearly resolutions thing, mainly because I always got frustrated looking back at resolutions I forgot about or didn’t accomplish.
 As I get older, I am beginning to realize that setting these resolutions is more for peace of mind rather than a bunch of stuff that has to get done for the year.
 Yes, some of the things I really do want to do this year, but some would just be nice to get checked off the list.
-I am also breaking them down by different categories since categories are so much fun to do.</p>
+I am also breaking them down by different categories since categories are so much fun to do.

-<p>Tech (Work or Home)</p>
+Tech (Work or Home)

 <ul>